nextcloud/documentation/admin_manual/installation/installation_source.rst

 For basic installs we recommend SQLite as it is easy to setup (ownCloud will do it for you).
 For larger installs you should use MySQL or PostgreSQL.
 Click on the Advanced options to show the configuration options.
 You may enter admin credentials and let ownCloud create its own database user, or enter a preconfigured user.
-If you are not using apache as the web server, please set the data directory to a location outside of the document root.
+If you are not using Apache as the web server, please set the data directory to a location outside of the document root.
 See the advanced install settings.